bachato/state-alchemist/README.md

 ---

-### Why do I need to reboot the game every time after I change mods?
+### Why do I need to relaunch the game every time after I change mods?

 When the game is launched, all the mods currently enabled (aka, located in `/atmosphere/contents/<title_id>/`) have their file locations tracked in memory so that the game will load those files when it needs to.